dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-details.md

 ---
 layout: default-layout
-title: DSBarcodeDetails Class - Dynamsoft Barcode Reader Android Edition
+title: BarcodeDetails Class - Dynamsoft Barcode Reader Android Edition
-description: DSBarcodeDetails class represents the details of a barcode.
+description: BarcodeDetails class represents the details of a barcode.
 It is an abstract base class.
 keywords: BarcodeDetails, api reference
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
-breadcrumbText: DSBarcodeResultItem
+breadcrumbText: BarcodeResultItem
 permalink: /programming/android/api-reference/barcode-details.html
 ---

-# DSBarcodeDetails
+# BarcodeDetails

-The `DSBarcodeDetails` class represents the details of a barcode.
+The `BarcodeDetails` class represents the details of a barcode.
 It is an abstract base class.

 ## Definition